kishanmadhesiya/bitly/README.md

 ## Installation

-To install via NPM type the following: `npm install @kishanmadhesiya/bitly`
+To install via NPM type the following: `npm install bitlyapi`

 You can also install via git by cloning: `git clone https://github.com/kishanmadhesiya/bitly.git /path/to/bitly`